rberger997/beautiful-jekyll/_posts/2019-02-11-college_basketball.md

 preserve_yaml: true
 ---

-After doing some machine learning projects using public datasets in the past I decided I needed a new challenge on a project I would make from scratch: building a predictive model for college basketball games.
+After doing some machine learning projects using public datasets in the past I decided I needed a new challenge on a project I would build from scratch: making a predictive model for college basketball games.
 The end goal that I wanted to accomplish with this project was to use machine learning algorithms and advanced analytics metrics to determine:

 1. Which team will win every basketball game between NCAA division I teams
 2. Projected final scores for each team